hpssjellis/my-examples-of-tensorflowjs-for-tinytorch/esp-on-device-train/README.md

 ### Overview

-1. Program 1 takes pictures,  try 30 distinct images for each class Just hold A0 to trigger the image taking
+1. Program 1 takes pictures,  try 30 distinct images for each class.
+Just hold A0 to trigger the image taking
 2. Program 2 trains the 2 convolution layer vision model, exports a header file (and a binary copy) To train just hold A0
 3. Program 3 does inference  Does bare metal inference without using TFLITE.
 For debug just hold A0